-Even if you are super health-conscious, busy schedules and the demands of modern life can make it hard to get all the nutrients you need from diet alone.
+Even if you are super health-conscious, our heavily processed food supply and the demands of modern life can make it hard to get all the nutrients, vitamins, and minerals you need from diet alone.

 How do you know if you have a nutrient deficiency?

-The best way to find out is to see your physician and have a blood test to check your levels.
-At Parsley Health, we remove the guesswork by measuring many of these nutrients with in-depth blood tests.
-We then use this information to create a personalized plan for each member that uses lifestyle changes, supplements and medications when necessary to treat the root cause of their symptoms.
+The best way to find out is to see your physician and have lab work performed to check your levels.
+At Parsley Health, we remove the guesswork by measuring many of these nutrients with in-depth laboratory tests.
+We then use this data to create a personalized nutrition plan for each member that brings their nutrient levels back into healthy ranges.

 Nutrient Deficiency Symptoms